Armadillo on lemon ice is a catchy title, but not exactly accurate.

 The rabbits are spreading.
-They are now in my yard and gardens.
+They are now in several yards and gardens.
 This could get ugly.
-Or maybe I should just plant some carrots.
+Or maybe we should just plant more carrots?

-Twenty four hours later the mint, garlic chives, Thai basil and several young Sassafras have been chewed down to almost nothing.
-These adorable little bunnies like to dig random holes for me to trip over.
-Walking my dog is now like upper-body strength training.
+Twenty-four hours later the mint, garlic chives, Thai basil, and several young Sassafras in my yard have been chewed down to almost nothing.
+These adorable little bunnies also like to dig random holes for me to trip over.

 Update: October 11, 2014

 There was a litter of bunnies in one neighbor’s yard.
-Now that the little rabbits are weaned and eating on their own, one of them is living (temporarily) in a cage-within-a-chicken-coop in my yard waiting to be re-homed.
-My hope is that every one of these (insert Elmer Fudd type expletive here) wascals er, rascals can find a new home – and far away from my garden, please.
+The little rabbits are weaned and eating on their own and people are trying to trap them to keep as pets (or to raise responsibly as food).
+One of the young rabbits is living temporarily in a cage-within-a-chicken-coop in my yard waiting to be re-homed far away.
+My hope is that every one of these wascals er, sorry, I had an Elmer Fudd moment…maybe these rascals can find a new home – and far away from my garden, please.

 Today my friend PlantSister sent me a bit of information; a link with lots of natural rabbit repellents.
-I will try some of these methods….
+Maybe I will try some of these methods.

 * * * * * * * *

-My daughter’s little garden is producing.
-The fence has kept out the nasty feral rabbits.
-Sometimes the dog gets to enter the little garden fence and help weed and harvest.
+My daughter’s little garden is producing lots of veggies and herbs.
+The fence has kept out the hungry feral rabbits.
+Sometimes daughter’s dog is allowed to enter the little garden fence and help with the weeding and harvesting.
 So tranquil; so peaceful.